-- Meet Midwestern University's and individual program's qualifications and essential technical, academic, professional, and institutional standards required of any other student. - Identify themselves with Student Services as an individual with a disability in advance of needing an accommodation. - Provide documentation from an appropriate professional source that verifies the nature of the disability, functional limitations, and the need for specific accommodations.
-MWU policy requires diagnostic testing done within the last 36 months must be provided in the documentation.
-Selfevaluation questionnaires are not accepted as diagnostic of a disability.

-- Follow specific procedures for obtaining the approval for a requested accommodation and taking the self-initiative to ensure the student is implementing the approved accommodation by working with course instructors. - Informing Student Services-not course instructors or deans-when the student desires to remove, add, or otherwise modify any approved accommodations, which may result in student needing to submit new documentation as needed for Midwestern University to assess the request. - Have the responsibility to advocate for their own individual needs and to seek information, counsel, and assistance as necessary, and within reason, to be effective self-advocates.
+- Meet Midwestern University's and individual program's qualifications and essential technical, academic, professional, and institutional standards required of any other student. - Identify themselves with Student Services as an individual with a disability in advance of needing an accommodation. - Provide documentation from an appropriate professional source that verifies the nature of the disability, functional limitations, and the need for specific accommodations. - Follow specific procedures for obtaining the approval for a requested accommodation and taking the self-initiative to ensure the student is implementing the approved accommodation by working with course instructors. - Informing Student Services-not course instructors or deans-when the student desires to remove, add, or otherwise modify any approved accommodations, which may result in student needing to submit new documentation as needed for Midwestern University to assess the request. - Have the responsibility to advocate for their own individual needs and to seek information, counsel, and assistance as necessary, and within reason, to be effective self-advocates.